 Also sometimes corrupted system files cause high System resource usage or popup different errors on windows 10.
-We recommend to run system file checker utility that scan and restore missing corrupted system files.
+We recommend running system file checker utility that scans and restores missing corrupted system files.

-Also, perform clean boot to check and make sure any third party application not causing the 100% CPU usage on windows 10.
+Also, perform clean boot to check and make sure any third-party application not causing 100% CPU usage on windows 10.

 Did these solutions help to fix High CPU usage, 100% disk, memory usage by Antimalware Service Executable process on windows 10? let us know which option worked for you, Also Read

 - 5 solutions to fix Netflix app not working on windows 10.

 - WiFi connected but no internet Access Windows 10 (5 Working fixes)